Ben Marshall (footballer): Blackburn Rovers

 It was announced on 28 August 2013 that Marshall had signed for Blackburn Rovers on a four-year deal.
 He scored his first goal for the club on 14 December 2013 in a 3–2 home victory against Millwall.
-Marshall had just started to establish himself as starter for the club, putting in a number of impressive displays, when he suffered an ankle ligament injury in a game against Derby on 25 January 2013.
+Marshall had just started to establish himself as starter for the club, putting in a number of impressive displays, when he suffered an ankle ligament injury in a game against Derby County on 25 January 2013.
 Scans revealed that Marshall would be ruled out for several months and was therefore likely to miss the remainder of the season.

 On 26 September 2016, after bids from Fulham and Wolves had been turned down over the summer, Marshall was offered a new contract by Blackburn, with his deal at the time set to expire at the end of the season.
 Marshall, however, turned the contract down and was made unavailable for the first team by then Blackburn manager Owen Coyle on 19 January 2017, following another bid by Wolves.
 His last appearance for the club came in a 3–2 defeat at Ipswich Town on 14 January 2017.

 Wolverhampton Wanderers

-On 31 January 2017 Marshall signed for fellow Championship side Wolverhampton Wanderers on a three-and-a-half year deal for an undisclosed fee, reported to be around £1.2m.
+On 31 January 2017 Marshall signed for fellow Championship side Wolverhampton Wanderers on a three-and-a-half-year deal for an undisclosed fee, reported to be around £1.2m.
 Marshall was reunited with his former manager Paul Lambert, who had managed him at Blackburn during the 2015–16 season.

 Marshall's Wolves debut came on 4 February 2017 in a 2–1 loss against Burton Albion at the Pirelli Stadium, coming off the bench for Andreas Weimann in the 80th minute.
 Marshall was revealed to have been assigned the shirt number 64.
 Marshall made his first start and home debut for the club in a 1–0 home defeat by Wigan Athletic.
 His first Wolves goal came on 4 March 2017 at Reading in a 2–1 loss.
 On 17 April 2017, Marshall provided the assist for Nouha Dicko in a 1–0 away win at Leeds United that mathematically secured Wolves' Championship status.